SaliENT-io/checkmarks/README.md

 # impossible-list
-An list of goals and milestones to achieve in the near future
+A list of goals and milestones to achieve in the near future